MahmoudMabrok/Sheet/Room.md

 a brife for solution [Will be added]

-# using Same Entity for two Tables
+# 3.using Same Entity for two Tables
 I was need to store list of favourite movies, there was some ideas to do this
 1. add a **field** in Entity to specify it as Favourite and use a query to get these favourite
 2. **duplicate** same Entity as different table